Classic Chicken Parmesan Recipe

 Ingredients needed for Classic Chicken Parmesan:

-- Chicken – This recipe calls for three chicken breasts, butterflied and cut in half.
+- Chicken – This recipe calls for three boneless chicken breasts, butterflied and cut in half.
 See pictures below.
-If you are using extra large chicken breasts, you may want to pound them to make them thinner.
+If you are using extra large chicken breasts, you may want to pound them with a meat mallet to make them thinner.

 - Flour – Use all-purpose flour.